 Most modifications to VPN site topologies must go through an additional design phase.
 If a Wide Area Network (WAN) is outsourced to a carrier, it would require service provider intervention with additional design & provisioning activities.
 A simple task such as mapping application subnets to new or existing RT may involve onsite consultants, new high-level design and configuration templates which would have to be applied by provisioning teams.
 Service provider provisioning and design activities are not free and usually have long lead times.

 Some flexible Edge MPLS designs do exist.
 For example, community tagging and matching.
 During the design phase, the customer and service provider agree on predefined communities.
 Once these are set by the customer (attached to a prefix) they are matched by the provider to perform a certain type of traffic engineering (TE).

 While community tagging and matching does provide some degree of flexibility and is commonly used, it remains a fixed, predefined configuration.
 Any subsequent design changes may still require service provider intervention.

 The model forces applications to fit into a network topology that is already built and designed.
 It lacks the flexibility for the network to keep up with changing business needs.
 What’s needed is a way to map application requirements to the network.
 Applications are exploding and each has a variety of operational and performance requirements, which should be met in isolation.

 SD-WAN & Topologies Per Application

 By moving from hardware and diverse control planes to software & unified control planes at the WAN edge, SD-WAN evolves the fixed network approach.
 It abstracts the details of WAN; allowing application-independent topologies.
-SD-WAN provides segmentation between traffic sets with sd wan vendors / Fusion could be a good way to help create on demand applications.
+SD-WAN provides segmentation between traffic sets and could be a good way to help create on demand applications.
 Essentially, creating multiple on-demand topologies per application or group of applications.
 Each application can have its own topology and dynamically changing policies which are managed by a central controller.